A Guide to Multichannel Content Activation

 A powerful content strategy has become the bullseye of modern marketing.
 But all too often, marketers miss their target.

-One of the biggest mistakes content marketers make is thinking that once they hit “publish,” the job is done.
-Unfortunately, effective content marketing does not subscribe to philosophy that's simply: if build it, they will come.
+One of the biggest mistakes content marketers make is thinking that, once they hit “publish,” the job is done.
+Unfortunately, effective content marketing doesn't subscribe to the simple philosophy of "If we build it, they will come."

 What is content activation?

 |Content activation refers to the processes, competencies, and tools needed to execute your content strategy and promote it efficiently and effectively across channels.
 Determining a content strategy is only half the equation; putting it into action is the other.
 Content activation uses planning and technology to create, streamline, and bring content to life in order to meet business goals.|